-- 1. Student-Athletes of our high school shall abide by the WIAA Rules of Eligibility in regard to conduct throughout the calendar year (12 months).
-The WIAA general rule is interpreted by Mineral Point High School as follows: A student-athlete shall be subject to disciplinary action that will result in immediate suspension of the student-athlete from interscholastic competition for acts involving - Using, possessing, buying or selling alcohol, tobacco, controlled substances, street drugs, drug paraphernalia, or performance enhancing drugs, or abusing prescription drugs or legal substances (caffeine/ephedrine pills, nitrous oxide, aerosols).
-The WIAA and Mineral Point School District are against the use of anabolic-androgenic steroids and other performance enhancing substances (PES).
+Student-Athletes of MPHS shall abide by the WIAA Rules of Eligibility in regard to conduct throughout the calendar (12 months).
+The WIAA general rule is interpreted by the Mineral Point High School as follows: A student-athlete shall be subject to disciplinary action that will result in immediate suspension of the student-athlete from interscholastic competition for no less than one day of competition (but not less than one complete game or meet) for acts involving the following:

+Using, possessing, buying or selling alcohol, tobacco, controlled substances, street drugs, drug paraphernalia, or performance enhancing drugs, or abusing prescription drugs or legal substances (caffeine/ephedrine pills, nitrous oxide aerosols).
+The WIAA and Mineral Point School district are against the use of anabolic-androgenic steroids and other performance enhancing substances (PES).